expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 ### `MediaLibrary.getAssetInfoAsync(asset, options)`

-Provides more informations about an asset, including GPS location, local URI and EXIF metadata.
+Provides more information about an asset, including GPS location, local URI and EXIF metadata.

 #### Arguments